-Let us get back to the incredible discovery made by this student.
-Apparently, this man's deranged mind had rationale to what he was doing.
+Let us return to the incredible discovery made by this student.
+Apparently, in this man's deranged mind there was a reason for what he was doing.
 To him, his wretched life had great meaning.
 After all, he was saving the world!
-We were dismissing him as "crazy," while, in fact, as far as he was concerned, he was totally normal.
+Others were dismissing him as "crazy," while, in fact, as far as he was concerned, he was totally normal.
 Imagine if someone would have attempted to understand this person, tried to get into his mind and make sense out of it.
 Today, he might have been living a productive life and be a contributing member to society.

 Is it any different when we rebuke someone - or refuse to rebuke someone, because we think that he/she is too far gone?
-Understanding another member of the Jewish people - whether he was born into an observant family and regrettably went "off" or was a non-practicing Jew all his life.
-We refuse to make a connection between "us" and "them."
+We should be trying to understand another member of the Jewish People - whether he was born into an observant family and regrettably went "off" or was a non-practicing Jew all his life.
+Yet, we refuse to make a connection between "us" and "them."
 We eschew the possibility that they may have what they think are legitimate issues which prevent them from returning to observance.
 If one of us would stretch out his hand in a gesture of good faith more frequently, as a symbol of willingness to understand, we might begin the process of bringing back and saving a Jewish soul.

 Stories have long been a motivational vehicle for reaching people.
 Storytelling is much more than an entertaining performance.
 Storytelling is a basis for communicating with others in a manner that opens otherwise closed doors.
 The Maggidim of old used stories as a natural pathway to a person's heart and mind.
-A good story adds depth in place in which traditional learning and rebuke cannot penetrate.
-The allusions of Sefer Devarim, with names of cities which Rashi explains never existed, could very well be an attempt to reach the people through the non-conventional means of a story.
+Sometimes a good story can penetrate when traditional learning and rebuke cannot.
+The allusions in Sefer Devarim, with names of cities which Rashi explains never existed, could very well be an attempt to reach the people through the non-conventional means of a story.